CAR T-cell Therapy

 Step 4.
 Recovery

-Patients receiving CAR T-cell Therapy will have an early recovery period of approximately 6–8 weeks.
+Patients receiving CAR T-cell therapy will have an early recovery period of approximately 3–4 weeks before they can be discharged.
 During this period, patients will be monitored for any side effects and assessed on treatment response.

 What does the recovery process look like?